yakijain/HabitPlus/index.md

 9. **Dark Mode**: HabitPlus offers a sleek dark mode interface option, ensuring a comfortable and visually appealing experience, especially in low-light conditions.

 Make HabitPlus your ultimate habit companion and start building a positive and productive lifestyle today.
 Download now and take control of your habits, one day at a time.

-HabitPlus offers in-app purchases and subscriptions to unlock additional features and premium content.